-Removing duct work is a challenging job for the simple fact that most duct work systems are located in hard-to-reach places.
+Removing ductwork is a challenging job for the simple fact that most ductwork systems are located in hard-to-reach places.
 Ducts for heating and air conditioning systems are often placed in attics and small crawl spaces underneath the house.
-Duct work removal may be accomplished solo, but a helper comes in handy, especially when it's time to remove the duct work out of the space, or to remove clutter as the duct work is dismantled.
-A selection of basic tools and safety items are all that is required to remove most standard duct work.
+Ductwork removal may be accomplished solo, but a helper comes in handy, especially when it's time to remove the ductwork from the space or to remove clutter as the ductwork is dismantled.
+A few basic tools and safety items are all that is required to remove most standard ductwork.

-Access the duct work.
-If the duct work is located in a full basement or attic, the work is a lot simpler than if in a small crawl space.
-When working in a small space, be sure to bring all the necessary tools, including: drill, knife, flashlight and any other useful items; if you forget something you'll have to crawl back out to get it.
+If the ductwork is located in a full basement or attic, the work is a lot simpler than if it's in a small crawl space.
+When working in a small space, be sure to bring all the necessary tools, including: drill, knife, flashlight, and any other useful items; if you forget something you'll have to crawl back out to get it.
 Also, be sure to wear a dust mask and leather work gloves, as fiberglass insulation is encountered during the entire removal process and sheet-metal ducts have sharp edges.

-Dismantle sheet metal duct work.
-Ducts are commonly attached to vents with sheet-metal joints and specially-shaped pieces designed to fit the vent securely.
-Sheet-metal duct work is attached with sheet-metal screws around the duct's circumference.
-To remove sheet metal duct work, simply unscrew the sheet-metal screws around the duct.
-Most sheet-metal screws are either Phillips-head, requiring the proper screw bit, or have hex heads, requiring the proper socket, which can be used on the screw gun or ratchet handle.
+The duct connections are commonly made with sheet metal joints and specially shaped pieces designed to fit the vent securely.
+Sheet metal ductwork is attached with sheet metal screws around the duct's circumference.
+To remove sheet metal ductwork, simply unscrew the sheet-metal screws around the duct.
+Most sheet metal screws are either Phillips head, requiring the proper screw bit, or have hex heads, requiring the proper socket, which can be used on the screw gun or ratchet handle.

-Remove flexible duct work.
-Flexible duct work is easily removed from sheet metal joints, vents and wyes by cutting it off with a small knife.
+Flexible ductwork is easily removed from sheet metal joints, vents and wyes by cutting it off with a small knife.
 If working in a tight space, be sure to gradually move the dismantled sections forward as you work your way out.
 This prevents having to go all the way to the system's end a second time.

-Dispose the old duct work properly and clean thoroughly clean the work area.
-Fiberglas pieces and fibers should be removed as completely as possible, either by sweeping or using a vacuum cleaner.
+Dispose of the old ductwork properly and thoroughly clean the work area.
+Fiberglass pieces and fibers should be removed as completely as possible, either by sweeping or using a vacuum cleaner.